b-rozum/library-openrefine/_episodes/02-importing-data.md

 >2.
 Ensure the first row is used to create the column headings
 >3.
 Make sure OpenRefine doesn't try to automatically detect numbers and dates
 >
->    Once you are happy click `Create Project >>`
+>    Once you are satisfied click `Create Project >>`
 >
 >    This will create the project and open it for you.
-Projects are saved as you work on them, there is no need to save copies as you go along.
+Projects are saved as you work on them; there is no need to save copies as you go along.
 {: .challenge}

 To open an existing project in OpenRefine you can click 'Open Project' from the main OpenRefine screen (in the left hand menu).
 When you click this, you will see a list of the existing projects and can click on a project's name to open it.